like to

 knives.
 The mixture should look like coarse crumbs.
 Stir in the chocolate

-vanilla extract, and egg.
+buttermilk with the vanilla extract.
 Add this mixture to the flour mixture and stir

 just until the dough comes together.
 Do not over mix.